Che vuoi?: Emoji

 The emoji for the gesture (🤌) was proposed in 2019 as submission L2/19-159, approved as part of Unicode 13.0 in 2020, and added later that year as U+1F90C.
+While the emoji was intended to represent the "che vuoi?" gesture, commenters online christened it "the fisting emoji", as the duckbill-shaped gesture is also the requisite hand position for fisting.